Business Planning with Channel Management Software

 Now, within the business planning modules a partner should be able to enter all functional plan details related to marketing, sales, technical aspects, support, financial details and so on, thereby creating a realistic game plan that specifies how the partner will drive a vendor’s sales.
 Business planning should also clearly specify investment requirements from both the partners and the vendor.
 In addition to these two types of planning activities, another key element of the planning process involves linking the plans with actual performance data, and this should come from the other modules in the channel management software, such as marketing, sales, training and incentives.

-The final part of business planning involves performance tracking and aligning performance with the proper rewards.
+The final part of business planning involves performance tracking and aligning performance with the proper rebates.
 This is what incentives management is all about and it is why, if you are thinking of creating sound business plans with your partners, you will need to ensure that all performance data are integrated at a partner record level and can be accessed using a single interface or “pane of glass,” so that certain incentives can be automatically applied to appropriate partners or partner groups to further enhance performance.

 What I have described above from a channel management software perspective is completely available from providers channel management software providers like ZINFI.
 A good platform can reduce the labor required by both the partner and the vendor organization tenfold.
 Even more importantly, it allows vendors to integrate their business planning activities with performance tracking and incentives data to build a high-performing group of channel partners.